oszuidwest/zwfm-liquidsoap/README.md

 ### Configuration
 After installation, edit the environment file at `/opt/liquidsoap/.env` to configure your station settings.

-**Note**: Most configuration variables are now centralized in `conf/lib/defaults.liq` for all stations.
+Most configuration variables are centralized.
 Station-specific files only contain DME configuration (for Rucphen/BredaNu).

 ## Environment Variables Reference